thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 Let's look at each of the key components of the notification center below.

-## Notification options available in ThingsBoard
+## Notification delivery methods

-Each notification may be delivered using multiple delivery methods: Web, Mobile app, SMS, Email, [Slack](https://slack.com/) or [Microsoft Teams](https://www.microsoft.com/en-us/microsoft-teams/group-chat-software/).
+ThingsBoard offers several notification delivery methods to keep you and your customers promptly informed about any events in your IoT solution:

 - **Web**.
-The notification will be sent to the Web UI in Thingsboard;
+Receive notifications directly within the ThingsBoard web interface.
+This is perfect for users who are always logged in;
 - **Mobile app**.
-The notification will be sent to the [ThingsBoard Mobile Application](/docs/{{docsPrefix}}mobile/);
+Receive instant push notifications directly to your smartphone through the [{{mobilePrefix}}]({{mobileUrl}}).
+Stay informed about all events in your IoT solution, even when you're on the go.<br>
+To use this notification delivery method, you first need to configure the {{mobilePrefix}} and make some settings in the "Mobile settings" section on the ThingsBoard platform itself.
+These steps are detailed in this [documentation]({{mobileGuide}});
 - **SMS**.
-The notification is sent to the user's phone.
-To send notifications via SMS, a system administrator should set up the [SMS provider](/docs/user-guide/ui/sms-provider-settings/) properly;
+The ThingsBoard supports notification delivery via SMS to mobile devices, providing the ability to deliver important information even in the absence of internet access. {% unless docsPrefix == 'paas/' %}To send notifications via SMS, a system administrator should set up the [SMS provider](/docs/{{docsPrefix}}user-guide/ui/sms-provider-settings/) properly;{% endunless %}
 - **Email**.
-With this approach, the user receives a notification by Email.
-To send notifications via Email, a tenant administrator [outgoing mail server](/docs/user-guide/ui/mail-settings/) should be configured;
+Receive notifications directly in your email inbox.
+Perfect for users who prefer to stay informed through their email accounts.
+To send notifications via Email, a tenant administrator should be configured [outgoing mail server](/docs/{{docsPrefix}}user-guide/ui/mail-settings/);
 - **Slack**.
-Notifications will send as a Slack message to the list of Users or Channels.
-To send notifications via Slack, a tenant administrator must configure a Slack API [token](https://api.slack.com/authentication/token-types) in the "Settings" -> "Notifications" tab.
-Learn more about how to configure Slack settings in Thingsboard [here](/docs/{{docsPrefix}}user-guide/ui/slack-settings/).
+Integrate Slack with ThingsBoard to send notifications as messages to individual users or channels within your Slack workspace.
+To use this method of notification delivery, you first need to configure the Slack settings in ThingsBoard using [this guide](/docs/{{docsPrefix}}user-guide/ui/slack-settings/).
 - **Microsoft Teams**.
-Notifications will send as a Microsoft Teams message to the list of channels.
-To send notifications via Microsoft Teams, a tenant administrator must get **webhook URL** for a needed channel using this [guide](/docs/{{docsPrefix}}user-guide/ui/microsoft-teams-settings/).
+Integration of Microsoft Teams with ThingsBoard allows for delivering notifications in the form of messages to specific channels in your Microsoft Teams environment.
+To use this method a tenant administrator must get **webhook URL** for a needed Microsoft Teams channel using this [guide](/docs/{{docsPrefix}}user-guide/ui/microsoft-teams-settings/).

 ## Send notification